 Principal Procedure: A procedure performed for definitive treatment of the principal diagnosis rather than one performed for diagnostic exploratory purposes or a procedure necessary to take care of a complication.
 When multiple procedures are performed for definitive treatment, the principal procedure is the procedure most closely related to the principal diagnosis.

-Recertification: An admission must be recertified for every 60 days of continuous hospitalization.
-A physician, physician’s assistant or nurse practitioner must document, date and sign the recertification in the medical record, and a .
+Recertification: A provider must certify an admission for every 60 days of continuous hospitalization.
+A physician, physician’s assistant or nurse practitioner must document, date and sign the recertification in the medical record.

 Reconsideration: A review of a denial or withdrawal of inpatient hospital authorization (IHA) or payment.